 I stay in hostels and love them, but I am picky about finding quiet ones with fewer drunken students.
 Reading the hostel reviews is helpful, then I go to the ones the reviews call clean but boring.
 They tend to be located near interesting sights, but also sometimes in the noisy bar and restaurant areas where outside noise is a problem.
 Bring foam earplugs.

 Comment from Di: You no longer have to choose between a wheeled bag and a backpack since there are now wheeled backpacks available.
 Why not wheel when you can and carry when you have to?
 Also agree with doing some gym work before you go which will make you feel stronger and fitter.

 I am a mid-age (50s) woman planning travel to South Asia

 I’m interested in other women’s experiences as to how age impacts travel in various other countries/continents.
 I have not traveled outside of America much since I was “young” and know it will be different!

-Jordan, I’m not sure whether this is a question but I’m assuming you’re asking whether other women travelers have had age-related issues or experiences while traveling.
-Just a quick answer to that: I’ve traveled since I was 15, and continue to travel solo in my 50s.
-In some countries, age is highly respected, for example in parts of Asia, so you should have no problems at all.
+Women on the Road: Jordan, I’m not sure whether this is a question but I’m assuming you’re asking whether other women travelers have had age-related issues or experiences while traveling overseas.
+Just a quick answer to that: I’ve traveled since I was 15, and continue to travel solo in my 60s.
+In some countries, age is highly respected, for example in parts of Asia or Africa, so you should have no problems at all.
 On the contrary, being younger would probably attract far greater attention.
-Stick with the women in that region - use women's accommodation where you can or women's transportation (carriages, taxi services and the like) and you should be fine.
-If anyone else can share experience about age and travel in South Asia, please do!

-How can I find out about solo travel for senior citizens?
+How can I find out about solo senior travel?

 Are there articles for senior citizens traveling solo?